 Dr. Heikes received her medical degree and completed her residency at the University of Minnesota Medical School.
 Additionally, Dr. Heikes completed an orthopedic sports medicine fellowship at Minnesota Sports Medicine.
 She is board certified by the American Academy of Orthopaedic Surgeons.

-Dr.Heikes sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Edina, Eden Prairie and at Riverside.
+Dr.Heikes sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Edina.
 She specializes in sports medicine, ACL reconstruction, patellar instability, knee and shoulder arthroscopy, running injuries, total knee arthroplasty and fracture care.

 Edward Kelly, MD